talaabusoud/OS_HW3_Parallelism/README.md

-# Operating System HW: Parallel and Serial Processing of Data Packets
+# Operating Systems HW: Parallel and Serial Processing of Data Packets

 ## Project Description
 This project demonstrates different parallel computing techniques for processing data packets in a high-performance system.
 The goal is to compute the result of raising elements of one packet to the power of the corresponding elements in another packet.